 First is a programme which to our knowledge is unprecedented in Nepal, although something similar may have existed under the Panchayat System.
-The government wants the local bodies from municipal down to ward level to form so-called “community-security committees”.
+The government wants the local bodies – from municipal down to ward level – to form so-called “community-security committees”.

-Some 300 such committees have already been formed by the police under a Home Ministry reform plan.
+Some 360 such committees have already been formed by the police under a Home Ministry reform plan.
 But the initiative has stalled, so the Ministry of Federal Affairs and General Administration has ordered all municipalities to help the police reboot the programme.

 “The partnership programme envisages [the creation of] record-keeping systems of persons living at neighbourhood and community levels to prevent crimes and arrest absconded crime suspects.”

-In the first phase of the programme, the local bodies are required to identify vulnerable areas, relocate vulnerable individuals and households to safer places, ensure availability of necessary medicine, food and search and rescue equipment, and arrange for insurance of crops and livestock.
+In the first phase of the programme, the local bodies are required to identify vulnerable areas, relocate vulnerable individuals and households to safer places, ensure availability of necessary medicine, food and rescue equipment, and arrange for insurance of crops and livestock.

 In the third phase of the programme, the goal is to make local bodies capable of mitigating the vulnerabilities of local communities to anything from earthquake and landslides to effects often associated with climate change, such as prolonged drought and floods.
+Quite a lot, too!

 It’s not unusual to involve local governments in anything from making communities more secure to strengthening disaster management and preparedness.
-But if these initiatives are to be implemented well, the local bodies will need the requisite resources, such as adequate staff.
+But if these initiatives are to be implemented well, the local bodies will need requisite resources, such as adequate staff.

 Is the federal government treating the local bodies as its implementing arm, handing down programmes as though the local governments were their frontline agencies rather than autonomous local bodies?
-Or is the government merely trying to carry out adopted national policies?
+Or is the government merely trying to carry out its national policies?